Slobodan Janjuš

-Slobodan "Čobo" Janjuš (born January 7, 1952) is a Yugoslav and Bosnian former professional football goalkeeper.
+Slobodan "Čobo" Janjuš (born January 7, 1952, Sarajevo) is a Yugoslav and Bosnian retired football goalkeeper.

+Čobo gained a legendary status in his hometown Sarajevo, while playing for both Sarajevo clubs, a bitter city rivals, FK "Željo" and FK Sarajevo.
+He played a record 21 games in the Sarajevo derby.

 Club career

+He was the youngest starting goalkeeper in Yugoslav football history at the age of 17.
+Janjuš also was the oldest player to debut in the Maltese Premier League, being 41 years and 248 days old when he started for Mqabba Ħajduks against Birkirkara on 12 September 1993.

-He represented a number of domestic clubs, having played with all of them, beside Second League FK Radnički Pirot, in the Yugoslav First League, namely, FK Željezničar Sarajevo, FK Vojvodina, FK Sarajevo, NK Olimpija Ljubljana, NK Dinamo Zagreb and FK Sutjeska Nikšić.
+He represented a number of domestic clubs, having played with all of them, beside Second League Radnički Pirot, in the Yugoslav First League, namely, Željezničar Sarajevo, Vojvodina Novi Sad, FK Sarajevo (for whom he played 122 official games), Olimpija Ljubljana, Dinamo Zagreb and Sutjeska Nikšić.

-He won the Yugoslav First League in the 1971–72 season with Željezničar and also the Maltese Premier League in the 1989–90 season.
+He won the Yugoslav First League in the 1971–72 season with Željezničar.

 He also played in Malta and Germany.

-He was the youngest starting goalkeeper in Yugoslav football history at the age of 17.
-Slobodan retired at the age of 40.
+He played a record 21 games in the Sarajevo derby.
+Furthermore, he is also third on the list of All time top appearances in Yugoslav First League, with 403 appearances while playing on various occasions between 1970 and 1985 for FK Željezničar, FK Sarajevo, FK Vojvodina, NK Olimpija Ljubljana, NK Dinamo Zagreb, FK Sutjeska Nikšić.

 International career

-Janjuš has also represented the Yugoslav national team 9 times in the years he played football.
+Janjuš has also represented Yugoslavia national team at youth levels.

 Post-playing career

 Since the early 1990s Janjuš has been living in the United States.
 Usually referred to as "Bobby" in the U.S., he worked as goalkeeping coach with MLS' Tampa Bay Mutiny.

 In 2008, he was appointed as the new goalkeeping coach at the newly established Tampa Bay Rowdies of the NASL.
 With the Rowdies, Bobby trained than USF goalkeeper Jeff Attinella.
 Attinella developed his skills under Bobby and became NASL best goalkeeper which eventually grabbed MLS's Real Salt Lake's attention who bought Attinella's contract.
 Bobby also coached youth teams across the county and has developed a youth female goalkeeper that represented the United States in a U-16 game.

 Janjuš additionally owns a number of local businesses including a bar which is filled with mementos and memorabilia from his football playing career.